 To learn more, check out the article in the Wall Street Journal.
 To learn more about how to make the Four Rules of Engagement enhance your career and your home life, check out these additional resources:

 Audio and Exercises on the Four Rules on the Caruso Leadership website

-Our partner, Selling to Schools, features a series on this topic as it relates to the sales process.
-The links below take you to their website:
+An education partner, Selling to Schools, features a series on this topic as it relates to the sales process.
+The links below take you to our articles on their website:

 *Source: Science Reveals Why We Brag So Much, The Wall Street Journal, (US Edition), May 8, 2012.